-The first consideration when writing risk assessments is 'Potential hazards', or to be more accurate, identifying potential hazards, their likelihood of occurrence and severity of potential harm.
+The first consideration when writing risk assessment reports is 'Potential hazards', or to be more accurate, identifying potential hazards, their likelihood of occurrence and severity of potential harm.
 This is known as hazard identification and as mentioned earlier, it's subjective.
-You cannot write a risk assessment that will stop every person in the world from ever having an accident, instead what you should try and do is eliminate risks where possible and control risks that cannot be eliminated using control measures and most importantly, education.
-Tell people that a floor may be slippy when wet by using signage to let people know about the risk.
+You cannot write a good risk assessment that will stop every person in the world from ever having an accident, instead what you should try and do is eliminate risks where possible and control risks that cannot be eliminated using control measures and most importantly, education.
+Tell people that a floor may be slippery when wet by using signage to let people know about the risk.

 The image below shows the 'Potential hazards' column filled in and for the case of this tutorial I have chosen two types of falls from height.
 From a hop up and potentially falling into an excavation.
 Other types of falls from height may include a variety of access equipment from step ladders to scaffolding.

-Now that I've identified two potential hazards, the next step in writing the risk assessment is to identify the people at risk.
+Now that I've identified two potential hazards, the next step in writing a good risk assessment is to identify the people at risk.
 This could be direct employees, sub contractors, members of the public or anyone else that may be at risk.
 For this example though we are only considering the person who may fall.

 As well as identifying the risk, in this column we include how the risk could lead to injury and the severity of any possible injuries.
 The image below shows an example of what to write in this column.

 Next we look at what actions are already in place to reduce the likelihood or severity of an accident or injury occurring.
 On the surface it may seem that if actions are already in place then there is no need for you to write a risk assessment.
 However, the risk assessment's not written so that it ticks the boxes of a companies health and safety policy.
 It's there to give to the people who are at risk and educate them on how to minimise specific risks whilst carrying out tasks or using certain equipment.